cd0gu/swagger2repeater/docs/INSTALL.md

 # Swagger2Repeater – Installation Guide

 Swagger2Repeater is a Jython-based extension for **Burp Suite**.
-It loads a Swagger (OpenAPI 2.0) JSON specification, generates HTTP requests, and sends them directly to Burp Repeater.
+It loads a Swagger JSON specification, generates HTTP requests, and sends them directly to Burp Repeater.

 ---